-- a Installation instructions must be provided for all insulant products.
-The installation instructions must: - clearly demonstrate the installation quality level required such as the maximum size of gaps, the allowable extent of folds etc. Clear illustrations identifying both acceptable and non-acceptable practice must be provided; - state where it is appropriate to use the product and where it is not appropriate to use it (if there is reasonable likelihood of a misunderstanding); - iii detail the proper storage, handling and installation requirements so as to minimise any health implications; and
+- i clearly demonstrate the installation quality level required such as the maximum size of gaps, the allowable extent of folds etc. Clear illustrations identifying both acceptable and non-acceptable practice must be provided; - ii state where it is appropriate to use the product and where it is not appropriate to use it (if there is reasonable likelihood of a misunderstanding);

-- recommend that the insulation be installed in accordance with NZS 4246:2006 "Energy efficiency Installing insulation in residential buildings", where applicable. - b Details of training requirements for preferred installers and how training and competence is monitored must be provided.
+- iii detail the proper storage, handling and installation requirements so as to minimise any health implications; and - iv recommend that the insulation be installed in accordance with NZS 4246:2006 "Energy efficiency Installing insulation in residential buildings", where applicable. - b Details of training requirements for preferred installers and how training and competence is monitored must be provided.